iasonliu/hackernews/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+– `PropTypes` let you define type checks for components – `Jest` allows you to write snapshot tests for your components – `Enzyme` allows you to write unit tests for your components

 ### `npm run build`